| |

 Poppyland while lying in poppy-filled Sidestrand

-churchyard, which he described as a garden of
+churchyard, which he described as a Garden of

-hero's experience, they would be making a
+to repeat their hero's experience they would be

-mistake, for, remarkably, this pretty little
+making a mistake, for, remarkably, this pretty

-rural spot is actually a later Victorian
+little rural spot is actually a later Victorian

 replacement further inland than the churchyard